zandersantos/PythonTroubleshootingEventHandleIntro/README.md

 ## Code Modification:
 Exception Modification made were:

-FileNotFound - Raised when the file is not found Exception - Catches any additional unhandled exceptions
+FileNotFound - Raised when the file is not found

+Exception - Catches any additional unhandled exceptions

+## Code Modification:
+Data Validation Modifications made were:

+Transaction Type Validation - If the value stored in transaction_type did not match one of the values in valid_transaction_type

+Transaction Amount Validation - If the value representing the transaction amount could not be parsed to a float